airtasker/dotfiles/README.md

 ### What does bootstrap script do?
 The bootstrap.sh sets up your mac for first use
 * It installs brew and then uses brew to install more tools found in ```Brewfile```.
+* Creates new SSH key and uses the ```gh``` command line tool to add that key to your github account.
+(Script will prompt for Github Personal Access Token)
 * Installs the ```asdf``` version manager tool and also installs the latest version of these tools
     * golang
     * kubectl